jdonaldson/golgi/Readme.md

 The MetaGolgi instance expects a signature of `TReq->(TReq->TRet)->TRet`.
 This signature provides the request parameter, and a function that calls the next middleware method.
-Eventually, the route function itself is called.
+Eventually, either a middlware function returns a `TRet` type, or the route function itself is called.
 This enables middleware methods to intercept specific route traffic, and perform certain modifications (modifying headers, or pre-emptively returning a given response).

 In order to use a MetaGolgi, it's necessary to extend a base `MetaGolgi` instance.
-This special class will ensure that every public instance method has the required signature.
+This special class will ensure that every public instance method has the required signatures for its methods.

 ```haxe